-Limestone is a cost-effective material compared to other materials due to its abundance.
-As limestone is a reliable, hardwearing material, it also lasts for a more extended period of times, meaning it doesn’t need to be replaced for many years into the future.
+Limestone is a cost-effective material compared to other materials due to its abundance and is a reliable, hardwearing material, it also lasts for a more extended period of times, meaning it doesn’t need to be replaced for many years into the future.

 As mentioned, limestone can be produced in a wide range of colours and finishes.
 Its overall aesthetics can add an overarching appeal to any construction or home DIY project.

-If you require delivery of limestone either for a large scale construction project or home, residential project, contact the team at Burlington Aggregates today.
+If you require delivery of any of the materials we provide either for a large scale construction project or home, residential project, contact the team at Burlington Aggregates today.